jngumy/django-blog/README.md

 # Blog system - Django

 This is a blog project using Django Framework, Sqlite for the database and Bootsrap and Javascript for the frontend.
-You can upload your favorite posts and classify them in categories such as Movies, Reading, Music, among others.
-Production settings and static files generated.
+You can upload your favorite posts and classify them in categories such as Movies, Reading, Music, among others and also search posts by name.
+Production settings and static files included.

 ## Usage